 For most people the loss of teeth is a traumatic experience which has profound effects on the quality of our lives.
 Dental implants function, feel and look like natural teeth and can solve the problems associated with tooth loss.
 Dental Implants are artificial tooth roots that are inserted into the jawbone to replace missing teeth.
 Implants and their attached crowns closely mimic the look and function of real teeth.

-A dental implant is a small titanium screw which is (placed in the gum).
+A dental implant is a small titanium screw which is placed in to the jaw bone which acts like an artificial root.
 A crown can then be attached to the implant which looks and feels like a real tooth.
 For some people where a denture is acceptable, implants can be used to anchor the denture making it much more stable and eliminating the sore gums which many denture wearers experience.

 - They can make an attractive alternative to dentures and bridges.